Circuit Mechanisms of Behavior

 In my newly established group at the IEECR we study the stability and stabilisation of the neural code in sensation and memory.
 We address the “stability-plasticity-conundrum” in the mouse visual system, retrosplenial cortex, and hippocampal formation on multiple scales, ranging from the synaptic to the circuit level.

 We focus on establishing novel densely quantified behavioral paradigms, emphasizing unrestrained behavior, longitudinal synapse- and circuit-level optophysiology, and the use and further development of both miniaturized and bench-top two-photon microscopy.
-Ultimately, we aim to better understand the circuit dynamics underlying complex, visually guided behavior during learning and memory.
+Ultimately, we aim to better understand the circuit dynamics underlying complex visually guided behavior and learning and memory.

 If you are interested in studying stability and plasticity in distributed circuits using cutting edge approaches – Join our lab!